Utah Deaf History and Culture

 The first May Festival was conducted in 1909 by the Utah School for the Deaf and continued annually until 1936 (Pace, 1946).

-USD students performed a stunning dance presentation during the festival, which drew a large crowd.
+During the festival, students from USD put on a stunning dance show that drew a big crowd.
 A performance once drew 5,000 spectators (Pace, 1946).

-Mona Leckliter, Vida Crawford, Elsie Lamb, Gladys Jones, and Corline Wood performed as soloists.
-According to Arthur W. Wenger, these dancers were beautifully played, representing the five senses of sight, taste, touch, smell, and hearing.
+Mona Leckliter, Vida Crawford, Elsie Lamb, Gladys Jones, and Coraline Wood performed as soloists.
+Arthur W. Wenger said these dancers were beautifully played, representing the five senses of sight, taste, touch, smell, and hearing.
 Those girls entered while the Senses danced, seeking the blessing of the five senses, which had been handed to them as a gift.
 With excitement and thankfulness, the girls and the Senses danced in unison.
-Hearing became lost and they became separated from their companions.
+The hearing became lost, and they became separated from their companions.
 Edna Wright, in the role of the "Maiden," portrayed as "Deaf," came passionately pleading for the blessing of the five senses.
-Only four of the Senses were able to give blessings to the "Maiden."
-When the "Maiden" discovered she was deaf, she was heartbroken, but knowledge came to her rescue, summoning nature in the form of butterflies, birds, and flowers to assist her.
+Only four of the Senses could give blessings to the "Maiden."
+When the "Maiden" discovered she was deaf, she was heartbroken, but the knowledge came to her rescue, summoning nature in the form of butterflies, birds, and flowers to assist her.
 The "Maiden" was overjoyed.
-The pageant highlighted the long narrative of the Deaf community's struggle and appeal for recognition of their rights (Wenger, The Silent Worker, January 1921).
+The pageant highlighted the long narrative of the Deaf community's struggle and appealed for recognition of their rights (Wenger, The Silent Worker, January 1921).

-Arthur W. Wenger then shared that shortly before the pageant's end, the dancers took turns demonstrating instances of the many nations, each a disappointment until the "Maiden" of the Stars and Stripes eventually rose from the folds of the Stars and Stripes.
+Arthur W. Wenger then said that, just before the pageant's end, the dancers showed examples of the many nations.
+Each was a disappointment until the "Maiden" of the Stars and Stripes rose from the flag's folds.
 Wenger remarked, "She gave liberty, equity, and prosperity to all."
 He says that "her graceful dancing and real expression attracted the people who loved her and all the children who helped her" (Wenger, The Silent Worker, January 1921, p.
 113).

 Helen Keller’s Visit to the